-Have you ever dug around the regulations, but you still couldn’t find the reference?
+Have you ever dug around for a specific piece of aviation information but couldn’t find the reference?

-Here is the official purpose of the Advisory Circular system:
+Here is the official purpose of the AC system:

-For example, here is an informational AC on wake turbulence.
+For example, here is an informational AC on wake turbulence: AC 90-23G Wake Turbulence.

-Here is an example of an AC designed to explain the electronic flight bag regulation.
+Here is an example of an AC designed to explain a regulation, specifically on the electronic flight bag (i.e., Using an iPad to fly).

 Notice it says the AC sets for “an acceptable means, but not the only means….”
-Which leads me to my next point:
+This leads me to my next point:

 It’s easy to think they are regulatory because the FAA uses some of them to thoroughly explain confusing regulations and provide guidance on complying with airworthiness directives.

-While you could choose to ignore the regulatory advice in ACs, I highly recommend you follow the suggestions outlined in the Advisory Circular.
+So, because it’s not binding, you could choose to ignore the regulatory advice in ACs, but it’s not a good idea.
 They provide left and right limits like rubber bumpers on a bowling lane.
+If you follow the AC, you won’t get in trouble.

 Most of the Advisory Circulars on regulations are quite boring.
 The informational ACs, though, are fantastic and will help you become a better pilot.

-Here are some of my favorites teaching ACs I think you should check out.
+Here are some of my favorite informational ACs you should check out:

 Pilot Guide: Flight in Icing Conditions AC 91-74B